 In FY 2023, ANMC requested \$2.5 million to begin the planning effort to improve and enhance visitor screening and pedestrian/vehicular traffic flow into the land transferred during the 2020 National Defense Authorization Act.
-The planning phase, to include a traffic study to capture summer peak traffic at ANC, began in August of 2023 and will continue for the next two years.
-The feasibility study and NEPA was initiated in the fall of 2023 and will take until FY 2025 to complete.
+The traffic study was completed in 2023 and a feasibility study and NEPA was initiated in the fall of 2023 and will be completed in 2025.